Thursday, July 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Instant Guard

-With the router’s Remote Connection turned on, you can easily get a mobile device connected to its VPN via the Instant Guard app.
+With the router’s Remote Connection feature turned on, you can easily connect a mobile device to its VPN via the Instant Guard app.

 The takeaway

-On the other hand, in a nutshell, Asus’s Instant Guard is a streamlined version of standard VPN.
+Asus’s Instant Guard is a streamlined version of a standard VPN.
 As such, it doesn’t cause privacy concerns but requires a standard network setup to work.

 Specifically, it requires a network that supports Dynamic DNS.
-On top of that, the VPN only works for those who have the access to the router’s settings, a.k.a, the owner(s) of the router.
-So it’s more restrictive in terms of who can use it.
+Additionally, the VPN only works for those who have access to the router’s settings, specifically the owner(s) of the router.
+So, it’s more restrictive in terms of who can use it.

 Share what you just read!